 So, a quick check for analyzing the genuine engagement for inorganic campaigns could be to compare the proportion of traffic from Maharashtra with that of an organic campaign.
 A deeper level would be to further check on Pune specifically.
 This will be the first indication that the campaign is heavy on BOTs and an advertiser is losing money without any ROI.

 Compared to a few years back, the awareness about ad fraud has increased and organizations plotted through the digital learning curve have started realizing this as an increasing challenge, which they shouldn’t shy about; rather fight back.

 This can also be validated by the pattern of inbound requests we receive at mFilterIt.

 (You have a request, simply signup here, and our specialist will contact you within 1 business day)

-Some 3 years ago it was only digital native organizations and sectors like eCommerce, and since 2020, we are receiving interest from a wide spectrum of industries like BFSI, Auto, FMCG, among others.
+Some 3 years ago it was only digital native organizations and sectors like eCommerce, and since 2020, we have received interest from a wide spectrum of industries like BFSI, Auto, and FMCG, among others.

 This means the volume of fake traffic for Maharashtra (including Goa) would be much larger than the BOT-driven engagements in Himachal Pradesh (including Uttarakhand).

-The point to ponder is whether any company adopts the favourite strategy of focusing on key markets defined by top 10 or top 50 cities, or it wants to expand establishing beyond metros, it will interface and engage with BOTs while discovering real users (internet population).
+The point to ponder is whether any company adopts the favorite strategy of focusing on key markets defined by top 10 or top 50 cities, or it wants to expand beyond metros, it will interface and engage with BOTs while discovering real users (internet population).